JohnHeart776/ExchangeOnlineHelpdesk/README.md

 ## Contributing

-We welcome contributions to TicketHarbor!
+We welcome contributions to EOTS!
 Please follow these guidelines:

 ### Development Setup